Why Is Outplacement Important ?

 The emotional impact of a layoff leaves an impression on the co-workers still employed at a company, especially on those who established amicable relationships with the terminated employees.
 Businesses that offer no support to workers affected by the layoff may be criticized by the remaining staff for being uncaring and irresponsible, resulting in a negative company morale.
 A lack of loyalty to the brand can lead to consequences such as decreased productivity and a higher turnover rate.

 Outplacement helps improve company cultures by reassuring employees that their long-term wellbeing matters to the corporation.
-Businesses with a positive culture in the workplace will benefit from increases in crew morale, work performance, and job satisfaction.
+Businesses with a positive culture in the workplace will benefit from increases in team morale, work performance, and job satisfaction.
 Maintaining a favorable environment within the company will also strengthen its outward reputation, which may result in additional customer support of the brand.